Stephen J. Dann

 The Thai Tax System

 I liaise with other local professional firms on legal administrative issues, including an excellent Thai Notary Public whose work is accepted by financial institutions outside Thailand.
-We are able to provide taxation advice, and file Thai Returns.
+I am able to provide taxation advice, and my company files annual Thai tax Returns for expatriates.

 Some useful information on Thai taxes is available on the Thai Revenue Department Website

-With effect from 1st January 2024, the Revenue Department of Thailand have begun to tax overseas income received by Thai residents on income brought into Thailand regardless of when it was earned.
-This is a notable change in policy from previous years, but does not usually cause expatriates living Thailand to pay any more tax than before, and some Double Taxation Agreements even allow for a reduction in the individual's overall tax liability.
-The Thai authorities have simply shifted the burden of taxation from the individual's home country to Thailand, thereby increasing Thailand's overall tax receipts.
-I have registered expatriates with the Revenue Department in line with the new ruling.
+With effect from 1st January 2024, the Revenue Department of Thailand began to tax overseas income brought into Thailand by Thai residents regardless of when it was earned.
+This was a notable change in policy from previous years, but should not have caused most expatriates living Thailand to pay any more tax than before, and some Double Taxation Agreements even allow for a reduction in the individual's overall tax liability.
+The Thai authorities simply shifted the burden of taxation from the individual's home country to Thailand, thereby increasing Thailand's overall tax receipts.
+I have registered expatriates with the Revenue Department in line with the new ruling if their individual circumstances require registration.
+The Revenue Department has announced a further change in Policy so that with effect from 1st January 2025, When this change takes effect Thai residents will not pay tax on money remitted to Thailand in the year it is generated, or the following year.
+Until this change enters into law we will be preparing annual Thai tax declarations in accordance with the 2024 legislation, and with a view to submitting amended forms after the new law enters into force

-To engage my services, for an initial consultation, or for further information please contact me by e-mail below
+To engage my services, or for further information please contact me by e-mail

 Stephen Dann tax home page